MauroCarvajalDeSousa/MauroCarvajalDeSousa/README.md

 #### Welcome to my GitHub profile!
 I'm an IT professional and a Sports Coach.
 I have joined this community in order to improve my coding skills learning new things from all of you and also to share my pieces of code and projects.

-#### ⚡ Currently working on JavaScript, NodeJS, ReactJS ... and so on.
+#### ⚡ Currently working on JavaScript, NodeJS, ReactJS and Python.

 #### Welcome to my GitHub profile!